Solutions To Countrys Problems In Hands Of Elite, Common People: Arif Alvi - UrduPoint

 "It is a matter of months to resolve all the problems of the country provided that elite and the common people demonstrate the will to do by taking the responsibility," he said in an interview with a private news channel.

-The president said the solution to these problems was in the hands of people in the sense that they had the right to chose a true leadership.
-"Bring up a good political leadership and take the responsibility of the country's fate," he advised the people.
+The president said the solution to these problems was in the hands of people in the sense that they had the right to choose true leadership.
+"Bring up a good political leadership and take responsibility of the country's fate," he advised the people.

 Asked if elections would be held on the given date, the president said as the Supreme Court got united on the holding